Book Dragon Editorial

 AI also helps small businesses and human-driven brands to keep up with the market and do more than is humanly possible in a day.

-I often use AI to generate inspiration, understand a task I have little or no previous experience with, or get me started on a project.
+I often use AI to generate inspiration, understand a task I have little or no previous experience with, to analyze a post I’ve written for the purpose of getting feedback about how to optimize it (example: aspects of my business plan, NOT my books), or get me started on a project by getting it to generate examples.

 However,

-• AI generated content will ever be in any of my final, client or reader-facing, works.
+Completely AI generated content will ever be in any of my final, client or reader-facing, words.

-• I will not copy + paste AI into my policies, contracts, websites, leadpages, social media content, blog posts, or books.
+I will not copy + paste AI into my policies, contracts, websites, leadpages, social media content, blog posts, or books.
+(I do copy/paste AI for alt text, though.)

 I believe that AI will never replace human creativity and intelligence.
 It is “artificial.”
 While our food industry has proven that we don’t mind some artificial ingredients here and there, the unadulterated, pesticide-free, human creativity is better for us.
 It feels better to our brains and our bodies, not only to read human-written works, but to also create them ourselves.